Best road bike pedals 2026: Top picks for performance, durability and value

 The cleat systems from Shimano, Look, and Time in this guide are all similar and use a three-bolt shoe mounting pattern to affix to your cycling shoes.

-Every system ships pedals with the cleats with the most float, as generally, this will be the most user-friendly option for the most amount of riders.
+Almost every system ships pedals with the cleats with the most float, as generally, this will be the most user-friendly option for most riders.
 The only exception to this rule is Dura-Ace which ships with its blue-coloured cleats which have 2 degrees of float (a red-coloured fixed version is also available).
 Dura-Ace is aimed at the racers who may want a more fixed cleat position from the off.

 Speedplay cleats are dramatically different and have a couple of extra steps for setup.
-The Wahoo Speedplay pedals use a three-bolt mounting adaptor base plate which the four-bolt pedal cleat is then attached to.
+The Wahoo Speedplay pedals use a three-bolt mounting adaptor base plate which the four-bolt pedal cleat is then attached to (there are a small number of the best cycling shoes which are available with four bolt holes, so you can omit the adapter and reduce the stack height even more).
 The Speedplay pedals can look so minimalist because a lot of the engagement system is located in the cleat itself.

 Cleat covers are also available for a wide range of pedal systems.
-The idea is that you slipcovers on over the cleat when walking off the bike to prolong its life and minimise wear and tear.
+The idea is that you slip the covers on over the cleat when walking to prolong its life and minimise wear and tear.

 It's also worth mentioning that staying on top of cleat wear is essential.
 It can help prevent injuries and extend the life of your pedals.